jmaxxz/CertPinner/README.md

 ## Included Automatic Pinning Stratagies

 Several built in pinning strategies are included in CertPinner.
 If none of these strategies meet your needs a custom one can be provided by implementing `IAutomaticPinPolicy`.
 Automatic pinning strategies only affect pinning if no key has yet been pinned for a given host.
-Stategies below are ordered in terms of their restrictness, from most restrictive to least.
+Stategies below are ordered from most restrictive to least.
 In general more restrictive strategies should be prefered.

 ### Never (Default)